Alfredbis29/recipe-app/README.md

 The app typically has a database that stores information about food items, users and orders.

   - FoodItem: This model represents a food item that can be ordered.
-It has attributes such as name, description, price, and image_url.
+It has attributes such as name, description, price, and `image_url.`
   - User: This model represents the super admin and the normal user, such as a customer or a restaurant owner.
 It has attributes such as name, email, and password.
   - Order: This model represents an order placed by a user.
-It  has attributes such as user_id, total_price,quatity, and status.
+It  has attributes such as `user_id`, `total_price`,`quatity`, and `status`.

 ### Deployment